-Yes, there is a way to delete all your unwanted iPhone/iPad emails from the Mail app in one operation!
+Here’s how to delete ALL mail messages from iPhone/iPad in one step.
+Yes, there is a way to delete all your unwanted iPhone/iPad emails from the Mail app in one step!
 No more left-swipe:tap Trash for every individual message.
 No more Edit: tap the single open circle next to every individual message and finally tapping Trash.
 And you don’t need to jail break your device.

 If you leave your iDevice on for a few days and come back to find a few hundred messages on it that you’ve already downloaded elsewhere this trick will save you time and irritation.
 I didn’t discover the method—it’s far from obvious—but found it on one of many Apple discussion threads bemoaning this irritating hole in Mail functionality.